shilohc/rss2018-team4/assets/posts/lab7.md

 In addition to the heuristic calculation, the other component of the priority calculation is the cost of moving to the next node.
 We weight the cost based on whether the next node is in the direction of the goal or not.
 We determined this cost by comparing the angle between vectors (current node, next node) and (current node, goal) and the angle between vectors (current node, next node) and (current node, start).
 If the angle to goal is less than or equal to the angle to start, then that next node is moving in the correct direction and is given a low weighted cost.
 Otherwise, the cost of movement is weighted extremely high such that this potential path will be lower in the priority queue.
 In the experimental evaluation section, we discuss how the optimal heuristic values and cost values were determined for A\* path planning.

-In addition to a rough trajectory produced by the first level of A\* searching, we added a second level of A\* searching to smooth the trajetory, which takes in additional cost and heuristic to adjust the trajectory and make it smoother.
+In addition to a rough trajectory produced by the first level of A\* searching, a second level of A\* search was added to smooth the trajetory, which takes in additional cost and heuristic to adjust the trajectory and make it smoother.
 This will allow the car to move faster and turn more smootherly.

 ##### Circle Space Search
 <center><img src="assets/images/Lab6CircleSpace.JPG" width="300" ></center>